ivankocienski/PlaceCal-Handbook/admins/outlook-365.md

 ![Add your calendar name](/assets/outlook-calendar/02.png)

 Now you can add events to your calendar.
 Click on "New" and then "Calendar event".
+Give your event a name.

 ![New event](/assets/outlook-calendar/03.png)

-Give your event a name.
+If your event calendar covers multiple venues, add the venue.
+Be sure to use the autocompete to set the location: having the name correctly here helps PlaceCal make sure the event goes on the correct pages.

+If your calendar is entirely for one venue, you can either skip this step or use it to store a room number.

 ![](/assets/outlook-calendar/04.png)